imshahinul/pdfghost/README.md

 - **Insert Pages**: Insert pages or specific pages in a PDF.
 - **Rearrange Pages**: Rearrange pages of a pdf file or merge pdf files and then rearrange all the pages.
 - **Compress PDFs**: Reduce the file size of a PDF by optimizing images and removing unnecessary metadata.
+- **Watermarking**: Add or remove text or image watermarks to PDFs.

 ## Installation